-Based upon the 2020 systematic review conducted by the National Clearinghouse on Autism Evidence and Practice (NCAEP), this practice is a focused intervention that meets the evidence-based practice criteria with 47 single case design studies.
-This practice has been effective for early intervention (0-2 years), preschoolers (3-5 years), elementary school learners (6-11 years), middle school learners (12-14 years), and high schoolers (15-18 years) with autism.
-Studies included in the 2020 EBP report (Steinbrenner et al., 2020) detail how this practice can be used to effectively address the following outcomes for a target goal/behavior/skill: academic/preacademic, challenging/interfering behavior, communication, joint attention, motor, play, and social.
+Based upon the 2020 systematic review conducted by the National Clearinghouse on Autism Evidence and Practice (NCAEP), this practice is a focused intervention that meets the evidencebased practice criteria with 47 single case design studies.
+Augmentative & Alternative Communication has been effective for early intervention (0-2 years), preschoolers (3-5 years), elementary school learners (6-11 years), middle school learners (12-14 years), and high schoolers (15-18 years) on the spectrum.
+Studies included in the 2020 EBP report (Steinbrenner et al., 2020) detail how this practice can be used to effectively address the following outcomes for a target goal/behavior/skill: academic/pre-academic, behavior, communication, joint attention, motor, play, and social.